-Thursday October 26, 2017 7:30 pm — The Nightingale Room, Grand Central, 29-30 Surrey St, Brighton BN1 3PA Pighog poetry evening with Clare Best, Charlotte Gann and Peter Kenny
+Wednesday October 25, 2017 7:30 pm — The Nightingale Room, Grand Central, 29-30 Surrey St, Brighton BN1 3PA Pighog poetry evening with Charlotte Gann, Peter Kenny and another guest to be confirmed.

 Wednesday November 1, 2017 7.30 pm — The Poetry Cafe, 22 Betterton St, London WC2H 9BX Telltale Press & Friends with Catherine Smith, Abigail Parry, Robin Houghton and Peter Kenny